 Interpretation of the results requires additional information, and your pedigree is important evidence.
 Please Don’t forget to submit it to the Project Administrator.
 Just send what you know.
 Click on this “Submit Pedigree” link for information or just email it directly to the Administrator.

-The prices (as of March 28, 2016) are listed below (only pricing from Family Tree DNA is shown).
+The prices listed below may have changed (only pricing from Family Tree DNA is shown).

 When reviewing the prices for DNA tests, consider how much it can cost to do traditional research – copies, travel, lodging, meals, etc. If the test can save you any of this, it has saved you money.